gabrielalarenas-cloud/field-stories-to-donor-updates/02_storyboard_blueprint/storyboard_as_blueprint.md

 Premium dark-mode UI graphic.
 Charcoal/navy background.
 Clean white labels.
 Cyan-teal accent lines.
 Minimal, polished, and not cluttered.

-Add as post-production overlay

-The problem is not lack of effort.
+Add as post-production overlay: The problem is not lack of effort.
 It is a broken workflow.
----

-Panel 4: Responsible New Workflow
+###  Panel 4: Responsible New Workflow

 Story purpose